 Kennel Sol is used by many commercial kennels to keep areas disinfected – see at Amazon.
 It is effective against viruses such as Parvo.

 You can also try to make your own disinfectant by mixing one part bleach to 30 parts water.
 You cannot use this outside (except on hard surfaces).
 Using it on your lawn or garden will kill the plants!

 Vaccinations are most effective when started in a young pup and kept up to date through adolescence.
 The parvo vaccine should never be skipped over and should be thought of as a core vaccine for dogs of all ages.

-A commonly suggested vaccination for pups in the first few months of age protects against not only parvovirus but also hepatitis, distemper, parainfluenza and leptospirosis.
-These types of vaccines are commonly known as 5-in-1 vaccines.
+A commonly suggested vaccination for pups in the first few months of age protects against not only parvovirus but also hepatitis, distemper, parainfluenza, and leptospirosis.

-Usually vaccines are started somewhere between the ages of six and eight weeks and boosters are continued every four weeks until the pup is sixteen to twenty weeks old.
+Usually, vaccines are started somewhere between the ages of six and eight weeks and boosters are continued every four weeks until the pup is sixteen to twenty weeks old.